network-flows/Lonestar-Mod-Guide/docs/Translation_EN.md

 The steps are quite similar to adding a new language.
 Add a `.csv` file to `English` or `ChineseSimplified` and write your translation.

 Note that you may even translate your texts into another different language, even if they only exist in another language mod.
 As long as `LanguageCommon/<LanguageID>;"<LanguageDisplayName>"` doesn't exist, that language won't appear in the language selection.
-That means your translation will take effect iff the target language mod is active.
+That means your translation will take effect only if the target language mod is active.